-Large format 3D printers is one of the fastest-growing sectors of the 3D printing market.
-While some might think large format 3D printers are inaccessible—only a few years ago, prices would start around $100,000—the truth is that today’s large format 3D printing options are much more accessible.
+Large-format 3D printers are one of the fastest-growing sectors of the 3D printing market.
+While some might think large-format 3D printers are inaccessible — only a few years ago, prices would start around $100,000 — the truth is that today’s large-format 3D printing options are finally within reach for more and more businesses.

-There are three different 3D printing processes on the market today in an accessible, benchtop format, ranging from $5,000 to less than $20,000.
+Large-format 3D printers are available across the entire spectrum of cost and complexity.
+Traditional, industrial large 3D printers can cost over $500,000, but more accessible systems are now available for between $3,000 and $30,000 for all three of the most popular plastic 3D printing processes on the market today.
 Given the high cost of outsourcing large parts and prototypes, this means that investing in a large 3D printer can have a positive return on investment in months.

-In essence, large format 3D printing today means build volumes beyond the 15-20 cm (5.9-7.9 in) cube dimensions common in desktop 3D printers.
+In essence, large-format 3D printing today means that the printer has a build volume beyond the 15-20 cm (5.9-7.9 in) cubic dimensions common in desktop 3D printers.

 The sweet spot for most large 3D printers today is around 30 cm (11.8 in) in one of the dimensions and around 15-30 cm (5.9-11.8 in) in the remaining two.
-These accessible benchtop large format 3D printing can create full-scale prototypes, models, and production parts for a wide variety of applications, including consumer products, healthcare, manufacturing, and more.
+This build volume enables human-scale design and engineering, as well as the production of many smaller parts at once.

 There are also 3D printers on the market that go well beyond this size and can print 50-100 cm (19.5-39 in) parts, but this often means that options are limited to industrial 3D printers, where prices skyrocket, complexity increases, and facility requirements become stringent.

-The three large format 3D printing processes available at accessible prices are the following: fused deposition modeling (FDM), stereolithography (SLA), and selective laser sintering (SLS).
+The three large-format 3D printing technologies available at accessible prices are the following: fused deposition modeling (FDM), stereolithography (SLA), and selective laser sintering (SLS).
 Let’s take a closer look at each technology.

 Fused Deposition Modeling (FDM)